How to Style a Denim Midi Skirt With Sneakers

 • The Formula: Gray Sweater / White T-Shirt + Matching Denim Midi Skirt + Tonal Sneakers.

-• How to Style It: If embracing an entire aesthetic feels overwhelming, stick to a color theme.
-By wearing a monochromatic denim skirt ensemble (like a gray sweater with a gray skirt), you will look instantly put together without putting too much emphasis on a particular trend.
-You can also achieve this with an all-white ensemble, pairing a crisp white tee with a white denim skirt for a breezy, Parisian-influenced summer look.
+• How to Style It: If committing to a whole aesthetic feels overwhelming, stick to a color theme.
+A monochromatic denim skirt outfit (like a gray sweater with a gray skirt) looks instantly put together without leaning too hard on any one trend.
+You can also do this in all white, pairing a crisp white tee with a white denim skirt for a breezy, Parisian-influenced summer look.

 Look 3: The Elevated Office / "Relaxed Formal"